 |Percentage of Students Who Identify with BIPoC Categories

 |10th – 12th grades

-About 6% of those who reported white for race also reported being Hispanic or Latinx.
-The figures above exclude those families/students who prefer not to report on race or ethnicity—about 3.5% of all students.
+The figures above exclude those families/students who prefer not to report on race or ethnicity.

 Twenty-four percent of the student body receives financial aid and/or faculty and staff tuition remission.
 The total budget for aid and remission is $13.7 million.
 Financial aid awards are broadly distributed in amount, ranging from a few thousand dollars to the full amount of tuition.
 One of the ways in which this manifests is a more distributed range of socioeconomic status across our families and students, rather than a concentration on either end.